wh1skeyy/story-telling/README.md

-# Skill Seeds & Career Roots: Early Careers and Skills Development
+# Skill Seeds & Career Roots: Early Career and Skills Development
 ## Project overview
 We have chosen a Kaggle's survey on Machine Learning and Data Science in 2020.
 There was no specifically required results, as the survey was made with the purpose of discoverig different data stories about a subset of the data science community represented in it.